MetricH/heka-health-plugin/README.md

 );
 ```

+The `userUuid` is a unique user identifier that you use across your app.
+We don't store any user personal information of your users and will link their health data to this uuid.

 ## Getting the data

 The collected data is unified in a single format and sent to the webhook URL configured while registering the app on our dashboard.
+Check out our relevant [documentation](https://heka-health.notion.site/Getting-data-on-the-server-Heka-94ae2c8228ad426c9a45f3ac1d7312fe).

 ## FAQs